HumeyraBali/MoonlightSurvivors/README.md

 [Play the game on itch.io](https://curlygamely.itch.io/moonlight-survivors)

 - Movement: Use the arrow keys or WASD.
-- Destroy chests for a chance to gain health, dimond or coin.
+- Destroy chests for a chance to gain health, diamond or coin.
 - Collect diamonds dropped by enemies to gain extra experience.
 You will also gain experience when you kill an enemy.
 - Choose a new weapon when you level up or update your weapon damage, attack speed or attack count.
 You can take shield too.
 - Survive for up to 5 minutes and win.